THIS IS WHAT RANCHO LEONA LOOKED LIKE:

 First Rancho was a place to lodge and eat.
 Eventually it became an international tourist destination for backpackers, adventure seekers, birdwatchers and ecology lovers.
 Only very adventuresome people came to this remote area.
 A young German brought his kayak, stayed at the Rancho for several weeks and was the first to run the Pozo Azul Waterfall.

 Roger was followed by countless other kayakers throughout the years to kayak over the Pozo Azul Waterfall.

 Soon my husband, Ken Upcraft, started buying kayaks and river gear from passing tourists and he developed an easy ‘class one’ trip for tourists, down the Sarapiqui River.
 He called it ‘Kayak Jungle Tours.’

 KAYAK JUNGLE TOURS A FLOAT FOR BEGINNERS

-Along with running an eco-business, we served great food and provided awesome service to our
+Along with running an eco-business, we served great food and customer care to our collection of adventure tourists.

 COMMUNITY OUTREACH AND TEACHING

 Along with the Rancho Leona business, I became a mentor for the villagers and did a lot of community outreach.
 I taught EFL to many of the villagers in Sarapiqui, and later did theater with students.
 I wrote plays which involved environmental, cultural and historic awareness.
 We had exchange activities with visiting high school students from USA.
 All this work was life changing for many of my students as well as community members.
 As one of my students says:

 I thought Leona’s art classes were the best, like when we went to Doña Elba’s and Mechi’s where we’d sketch flowers, landscapes and fruit.
 I especially remember the theater group, and the plays we did at Selva Verde with the script she wrote about protecting nature…